aakashimportant15-max/HireFlow/README.md

 RESULT: PASS
 ```

 This validation demonstrates pipeline completion and database integrity for the tested run.
-It is **not** a claim about screening accuracy or hiring outcomes.
+It is **not** a claim about screening accuracy, candidate quality or hiring outcomes.

 ---